abd-elrahman-mohamed-anter/docker-2/README.md

-First we add a cloned flask app and made a docker file
+Added a cloned Flask application and created a Dockerfile for it.
 ![1](1-.png)

-Then we run it on port 5000
+Ran the Flask app on port 5000.

 ![2](1.png)

-and this screen appers when enter register
+The registration page appeared when accessing /register.

 ![3](2.png)

-creating a dockerfile for springbet and cat it
+Created a Dockerfile for the Spring  application and displayed its contents.

 ![4](g-2.png)